daneden/daneden.me/src/blog/2017-11-15-the-burden-of-precision.md

+import Image from '../components/Image'

 export const frontmatter = {
   layout: "post",
   title: "The Burden of Precision",
 }

 > "If the idea is there, the brush can spare itself the work"
 > *—Chinese painter's proverb*